quducute/GogettoPro/README.md

 | [World Championship Banner](https://www.yugioh-card.com/eu/wp-content/uploads/2022/09/WCS-hero-banner.webp)                                  | Konami          |

 _All credit for the original artwork goes to their respective creators.
 This is only a non-commercial fan project._

----

-⭐ **If you like this skin, consider giving the repo a star!** ⭐